Jellyfishboy/soca/README.md

 ## Versioning

-shoulda-matchers follows Semantic Versioning 2.0 as defined at
+Soca follows Semantic Versioning 2.0 as defined at
 <http://semver.org>.

 ##How to contribute